We were the Family, and Foxlowe was our home.

 ‘Meticulously conceived and darkly compelling.
 Underpinning the claustrophobic horror is a parable of unchecked sibling rivalry, a girl’s desperate need for motherly love and the knotted consequences of childhood trauma’ Observer

-‘An accomplished debut . . . the ending [is] like a punch to the throat’ Independent
+‘An accomplished debut . . . the ending is like a punch to the throat’ The i

 ‘Unsettling and persuasive, impressively well executed and, at the last, utterly disturbing.
 I’m still flinching away from thinking about the final scene’ Alison Flood, Lovereading

 ‘In hypnotic and compelling prose, Foxlowe weaves a darkly disturbing gothic spell’ Essie Fox